Therapy for Overwhelmed Moms in Las Vegas

 Mom guilt is incredibly common especially for thoughtful, caring mothers.
 It usually isn’t a sign that you’re doing something wrong; it’s a sign that you’re carrying too many expectations, voices, and fears that don’t actually belong to you.

-In therapy, we slow things down and gently untangle where the guilt is coming from what’s rooted in fear, conditioning, or old beliefs versus what’s truly aligned with your values.
+In our work together, we slow things down and gently untangle where the guilt is coming from what’s rooted in fear, conditioning, or old beliefs versus what’s truly aligned with your values.
 As guilt loosens its grip, moms often find they can make decisions with more clarity, steadiness, and self-trust instead of second-guessing themselves at every turn.

 -

 Yes, very normal.
-Motherhood asks you to hold a lot: emotions, logistics, responsibility, and often other people’s needs on top of your own.
-Over time, that can lead to a deep, soul-level tiredness not just physical fatigue.
+Motherhood asks you to hold a lot: emotions, logistics, responsibility, and often everyone else’s needs on top of your own.
+Over time, that can create a deep, soul-level tiredness, not just physical fatigue.

 Therapy helps you understand what’s draining you and why.
-Together, we focus on restoring emotional energy, easing mental overload, and helping you come back into your body and your life so you’re not just getting through the days, but actually present for them.
+Together, we work on easing the mental overload, restoring emotional energy, and helping you come back to yourself so you can feel more present, more alive, and more able to genuinely enjoy your children and your life.

 -